ips4o/ips2ra/README.md

 > distribution that is provably cache-efficient.
 We also parallelize
 > this approach taking dynamic load balancing and memory locality into
 > account.
 >
 > Our new comparison-based algorithm *In-place Superscalar Samplesort
 > (IPS⁴o)*, combines this technique with branchless decision
 > trees.
-By taking cases with many equal elements into account and by
+By taking cases with many equal elements into account and
-> adapting the distribution degree dynamically, we obtain a highly
+> by adapting the distribution degree dynamically, we obtain a
-> robust algorithm that outperforms the best previous in-place parallel
+> highly robust algorithm that outperforms the best previous
-> comparison-based sorting algorithms by almost a factor of three.
-That
+> in-place parallel comparison-based sorting algorithms by almost a
-> algorithm also outperforms the best comparison-based competitors
+> factor of three.
+That algorithm also outperforms the best
-> regardless of whether we consider in-place or not in-place, parallel
+> comparison-based competitors regardless of whether we consider
-> or sequential settings.
+> in-place or not in-place, parallel or sequential settings.
 >
-> Another surprising result is that IPS⁴o even outperforms
+> Another surprising result is that IPS⁴o even outperforms the best
-> the best (in-place or not in-place) integer sorting algorithms in a
+> (in-place or not in-place) integer sorting algorithms in a wide
-> wide range of situations.
-In many of the remaining cases (often
+> range of situations.
+In many of the remaining cases (often involving
-> involving near-uniform input distributions, small keys, or a
+> near-uniform input distributions, small keys, or a sequential
-> sequential setting), our new *In-place Parallel Super Scalar Radix
+> setting), our new *In-place Parallel Super Scalar Radix Sort
-> Sort (IPS²Ra)* turns out to be the best algorithm.
+> (IPS²Ra)* turns out to be the best algorithm.
 >
-> Claims to have the – in some sense – “best” sorting algorithm can
+> Claims to have the -- in some sense -- "best" sorting algorithm can
 > be found in many papers which cannot all be true.
-Therefore, we base
+Therefore, we
-> our conclusions on an extensive experimental study involving a large
+> base our conclusions on an extensive experimental study involving a
-> part of the cross product of 21 state-of-the-art sorting codes, 6 data
+> large part of the cross product of 21 state-of-the-art sorting
-> types, 10 input distributions, 4 machines, 4 memory allocation
+> codes, 6 data types, 10 input distributions, 4 machines, 4 memory
-> strategies, and input sizes varying over 7 orders of magnitude.
-This
+> allocation strategies, and input sizes varying over 7 orders of
-> confirms the claims made about the robust performance of our
+> magnitude.
+This confirms the claims made about the robust
-> algorithms while revealing major performance problems in many
+> performance of our algorithms while revealing major performance
-> competitors outside the concrete set of measurements reported in the
+> problems in many competitors outside the concrete set of
-> associated publications.
-This is particularly true for integer sorting
+> measurements reported in the associated publications.
+This is
+> particularly true for integer sorting algorithms giving one reason
-> algorithms giving one reason to prefer comparison-based algorithms for
+> to prefer comparison-based algorithms for robust general-purpose
-> robust general-purpose sorting.
+> sorting.

 The radix sort algorithm IPS²Ra is an adaption of the samplesort algorithm IPS⁴o.
 The implementation of IPS⁴o is also available on [GitHub](https://github.com/ips4o/ips4o).